Mitral valve: Disease

 There are some valvular heart diseases that affect the mitral valve.
 Mitral stenosis is a narrowing of the valve.
 This can be heard as an opening snap; a heart sound which is not normally present.

 Classic mitral valve prolapse is caused by an excess of connective tissue that thickens the spongiosa layer of the cusp and separates collagen bundles in the fibrosa.
 This weakens the cusps and adjacent tissue, resulting in an increased cuspal area and lengthening of the chordae tendineae.
 Elongation of the chordae tendineae often causes rupture, commonly to the chordae attached to the posterior cusp.
 Advanced lesions—also commonly involving the posterior leaflet—lead to leaflet folding, inversion, and displacement toward the left atrium.

-A valve prolapse can result in mitral insufficiency, which is the regurgitation or backflow of blood due to the incomplete closure of the valve.
+A valve prolapse can result in mitral insufficiency, which is the regurgitation or backflow of blood from the left ventricle to the left atrium due to the incomplete closure of the valve causing a systolic murmur heard at the apex of the heart.
+This increase in pressure in the left atrium and pulmonary circuit can lead to symptoms like fatigue, shortness of breath, and atrial fibrillation over time.

 Rheumatic heart disease often affects the mitral valve.
 The valve may also be affected by infective endocarditis.

+There are also some rarer forms of congenital mitral valve disease that are often associated with other congenital heart anomalies.
+Parachute mitral valve occurs when all chordae tendineae of the mitral valve are abnormally attached to a single (or fused) papillary muscle.
+Straddling Mitral Valve occurs when the mitral valve's chordal attachments straddles, or goes through, a ventricular septal defect (VSD) and so has chordae originating on both sides of the ventricular septum.
+Mitral valve agenesis is very rare, defined as an absence or minimal presence of both mitral valve leaflets (complete agenesis) or one of the leaflets (partial agenesis).

 Surgery can be performed to replace or repair a damaged valve.
 A less invasive method is that of mitral valvuloplasty which uses a balloon catheter to open up a stenotic valve.
+Alternatively, the Lawrie technique is an option for patients who have less valve tissue available for repair as they may have damaged or fragile valve leaflets.
+During the Lawrie technique, artificial fabric chordae are used to repair the valve which spares the existing valve leaflets and chordae during the repair.

 Rarely there can be a severe form of calcification of the mitral valve annulus that can be mistaken for an intracardiac mass or thrombus.